Neptune Blog

 • time spent in producing the output,

-• on-device compute time, and
+• on-device compute time,

-• host compute time
+• host compute time.

 The Step Time Graph shows a visual of device step time over all the steps that have been sampled.
 The different colors on the graph portray the various categories where time is spent: